TSP Contribution Limits

 Annual Addition Limit: $70,000

-The annual addition limit caps the total that can go into your TSP from ALL sources combined:
+The annual addition limit caps the total that can flow into your TSP from ALL sources combined:

 • Your elective deferrals